SAP-samples/teched2023-XP264/README.md

 ## Overview

 In this session attendees will learn about the security recommendation for BTP services and how to implement them.
 The [SAP BTP Security Recommendations](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations) are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.
+These recommendations help you evaluate the security of the configuration of SAP BTP.

 ## Requirements